|It's here - 8 years of development and improvement; and it sounds better than I dreamed.

 library to processed MP3s for your iPod.

 1 to 8 channels in.
 3 simultaneous stereo

 HIGH SPEED FILE CONVERSION

-a file or a folder full of WAV, WMA, or MP3 files from Windows Explorer and drop them on one of the Bobcat windows above.
-This will export 2-channel
+up a file or a folder full of WAV, WMA, or MP3 files from Windows Explorer and drop them on one of the Bobcat windows above.
+This will export

-stereo .MP3 files up to 320 kbps or .WMA processed files at various rates up to lossless.
-BURWEN BOBCAT processing can be 2-channel stereo output
+2-channel stereo .MP3 files up to 320 kbps or .WMA processed files at various rates up to lossless.
+BURWEN BOBCAT processing can be 2-channel

 Dropping WAV or W64 stereo or multi-channel music files, or stereo WMA or MP3 music files on the Burwen Recorder-Player window instead can